-In addition to satisfying crisis provisions, a recipient may also be allowed to restore his or her name to the RFSR in original date order in a "non-crisis provision - other good cause criteria" when all of the following four criteria are met:
+In addition to satisfying crisis provisions, a beneficiary may also be allowed to restore his or her name to the RFSR in original date order in a "non-crisis provision - other good cause criteria" when all of the following four criteria are met:

-The recipient would benefit from services, that are available through another developmental disabilities waiver, which are not available through his/her current waiver or through Medicaid State Plan Services, AND

-• The recipient would qualify for those services, under the standards utilized for approving and denying services to the developmental disabilities waiver recipients, AND

-There has been a change in circumstances, since his or her enrollment in the Louisiana Children's Choice waiver causing these other services to be more appropriate.
-A change in the recipient's medical condition is not required.
+- The beneficiary would benefit from services, that are available through another developmental disabilities waiver, which are not available through his/her current waiver or through Medicaid State Plan Services; - The beneficiary would qualify for those services, under the standards utilized for approving and denying services to the developmental disabilities waiver beneficiaries; - There has been a change in circumstances, since his or her enrollment in the Louisiana Children's Choice waiver causing these other services to be more appropriate.
+A change in the beneficiary's medical condition is not required.
 A change in circumstance can include the loss of in-home assistance through a caretaker's decision to take on or increase employment, or to obtain education or training for employment.
-The temporary absence of a caretaker due to a vacation is not considered "good cause", AND

-The person's request date for the developmental disabilities waiver has been passed on the RFSR.
+The temporary absence of a caretaker due to a vacation is not considered "good cause"; and - The person's request date for the developmental disabilities waiver has been passed on the RFSR.

-Adding the recipient back to the RFSR will allow him/her to be placed in the next available waiver slot that will provide the appropriate services provided the recipient is still eligible when the slot is available.
+Adding the beneficiary back to the RFSR will allow him/her to be placed in the next available waiver slot that will provide the appropriate services provided the beneficiary is still eligible when the slot is available.

-A recipient's being added back to the RFSR does not require that theLDH immediately offer him/her a waiver slot if all slots are filled.
-It does not require that LDH make available to this recipient a slot for which another recipient is being evaluated even if the other recipient was originally placed on the RFSR on a later date.
+A beneficiary's being added back to the RFSR does not require that LDH immediately offer him/her a waiver slot if all slots are filled.
+It does not require that LDH make available to this beneficiary a slot for which another beneficiary is being evaluated even if the other beneficiary was originally placed on the RFSR on a later date.

-Waiver services will not be terminated due to the fact that a recipient's name is re-added to the registry for "good cause."
-The burden of proof for "good cause" (non-crisis provision) is the responsibility of the recipient.
+Waiver services will not be terminated due to the fact that a beneficiary's name is re-added to the registry for "good cause."
+The burden of proof for "good cause" (non-crisis provision) is the responsibility of the beneficiary.

-If another developmental disability waiver would provide the recipient with the services at issue, LDH may enroll the recipient in any waiver that would provide the appropriate services as referenced in criteria for non-crisis provision/other good cause.
+If another developmental disability waiver would provide the beneficiary with the services at issue, LDH may enroll the beneficiary in any waiver that would provide the appropriate services as referenced in criteria for non-crisis provision/other good cause.